HectareaGalbis/common-vulkan/docs/api/instance.md

                                  (apiVersion         0))
   &body body)
 ```
 Wraps the `body` expressions with the creation and destruction of a `VkApplicationInfo` structure.
 The new structure is bound to `var`.
-The arguments are passed to the constructor.
+The arguments are passed to the constructor `create-application-info`.

 **accessors**
 ```lisp